Nagpuria people: Religion

 Sadan observes festivals such as Ashadhi, Nawakhani, Sohrai, Surjahi Puja, Fagun and Bad Pahari.
-These festivals invlove fasting and offering sacrifices.
+These festivals involve fasting and offering sacrifices.
 The sun and ancestors are venerated in most festivals.
 Sacrifice is offered to Gaurea at the Sohrai festival.
 The head of the family propitates these deities.

 At the village festivals such as Karam, Sarhul, the rituals are performed by the village priest Pahan and his assistant Pujar.

-According to scholars, the local deities which are not found in hindu scriptures are deities of folk tradition, which is a non-vedic tradition.
+According to scholars, the local deities which are not found in Hindu scriptures are deities of folk tradition, which is a non-vedic tradition.
 It is a pre-vedic tradition extending back to prehistoric times, or before the writing of the Vedas.
-According to Brahmincal literature, the region of Magadha was outside the pale of the Vedic religion i.e people were not following Vedic religion in the Magadha region.
+According to Brahmincal literature, the region of Magadha was outside the pale of the Vedic religion i.e. people were not following Vedic religion in the Magadha region.
 The influence of Vedic religion/Brahmanism reached in the Chotanagpur region during the reign of Nagvanshi and Nagvanshi kings constructed several temples during their reign and invited Brahmin from different parts of the country for priestly duty.
 Some temple constructed by Nagvanshi kings including 17th century Kapilnath Temple in Navratangarh and Jagannath Temple of Ranchi.
 But rituals in home and village carried out by head of family and village priest Pahan respectively.

-In 1989, the Jharkhand Co-ordination committee (JCC), who was instrumental in the demand for a separate Jharkhand state in front of the central government, also stated in their paper that Sadan may be the earliest Aryan population and could be the subcategoriable as Naga people as they differ from other Aryan group and did't strictly follow Brahmanical religion.
+In 1989, the Jharkhand Co-ordination committee (JCC), who was instrumental in the demand for a separate Jharkhand state in front of the central government, also stated in their paper that Sadan may be the earliest Aryan population and could be the subcategoriable as Naga people as they differ from other Aryan group and didn't strictly follow Brahmanical religion.

-Traditional administrative System

-In Chotoanagpur, there was a traditional administrative system for governing villages known as Parha.
-In the Parha system, there were the posts of Mahto (village chief), Pahan (village priest), Pujar (assistant of Pahan) or Pani Bharwa (water bearer), Bhandari (treasurer), Chowkidar (watchman), Diwan (minister) and Raja (king).
-During the reign of Nagvanshi, the owners of land were known as Bhuinhar.
-Bhuinhar refers to the first people who cleared forest, built farmland and houses in a village.
-Sadans were in the posts of Diwan, Thakur, Pandey, Karta (executive), Lal, Mahato, Pahan and Raja.